 MRSA is spread by skin-to-skin contact, or through personal items that have been contaminated with the bacteria such as towels or athletic equipment.
 MRSA is spread more easily in close quarters, like gyms and locker rooms. more

 Post-concussion syndrome is a condition that is typically associated with a head injury.
 The head injury may be categorized as a concussion or a mild traumatic brain injury.
-In general terms, post-concussion syndrome, or PCS, is a medical problem that persists for a period of time after a head injury has occurred.
-This period of time can range from weeks to months. more
+In general terms, post-concussion syndrome, or PCS, is a medical problem that persists for a period of time after a head injury has occurred. more

 Aug.
 12, 2013 - As most high school football teams throughout the state open training camp this week, Phil Hossler has a simple suggestion for coaches, not only in New Jersey, but nationwide, which he believes could help prevent heat-related illness and death on the gridiron. more